partofaplan/nexus/README.md

 # Sonatype Nexus Repository Helm Chart

-This repository provides a vanilla Helm chart for deploying the free (OSS) distribution of Sonatype Nexus Repository 3.
-The chart focuses on a secure-by-default StatefulSet deployment that exposes the web UI as well as optional Docker registry connectors.
+This repository provides a Helm chart for deploying Sonatype Nexus Repository 3 in a highly available configuration backed by PostgreSQL.
+The chart keeps a secure-by-default StatefulSet deployment, exposes the web UI and optional Docker registry connectors, and now includes HA-friendly defaults for the delta cluster’s `postgres-delta` database.

 ## Prerequisites